SharksZhang/ReadNotes/English/51talk/BusinessEnglishConversation.md

 ### lesson4 Your duty and your task

-- be familiar with knowledgeable
+- be familiar with。 knowledgeable
 - major job responsibility, a duty to be in charge of your job, so that you make decisions
 - need it done by .something has to be finished by a particular time.
 When do you need it done by?
 About this report, I need it done by Wednesday.
 - have a brief for . a short report about something.
 Attention, please.
 Mr. Woolf has a brief for the project.